jdasam/jdasam.github.io/archive.md

 title: News / Archive
 permalink: /archive/
 ---
-* Sep-2024 / We won NRF grant (Total 2B KRW for three years) for research center, Dasaem Jeong as the head of the center and PI.
-The project focuses on AI and VR application for music education.
+* Sep-2024 / We won NRF grant (Total 2B KRW for three years) for research center, me as the head of the center and PI.
+The project focuses on AI and VR application for music education, with seven other professors.

 * Jun-2024 / Two papers got accepted for ISMIR 2024!

+* Mar-9-2024 / I gave a keynote talk at the conference of the Korean Society for Music Perception and Cognition (KSMPC)

 * Jan-22-2024 / Danbinaerin Han received the Outstanding Paper Award for Graduate Students from Sogang University with her ISMIR paper.